realraum/noc/ansible/README.md

 By default hosts in the inventory use the FQDNs as the name so most hosts should be reachable without any special configuration.
-In addition r3 NOC uses the localconfig playbook/role to generate a ssh config snippet to add nicer/shorter aliases for the hosts and also to automatically add jump hosts and some other special settins.
+In addition r3 NOC uses the `localconfig` playbook/role to generate a ssh config snippet to add nicer/shorter aliases for the hosts and also to automatically add jump hosts and some other special settings.

-The way this works is that config snippets are generated inside `~/.ssh/config.d/` and (optionally) then compiled to a single file in `~/.ssh/config`.
-If you want to use it as well you should move your current ssh config file to `~/.ssh/confi.d/` and run the playbook localconfig.yml.
+The way this works is that config snippets are generated inside `~/.ssh/config.d/` and (optionally) then compiled to a single file `~/.ssh/config`.
+If you want to use it as well you should move your current ssh config file to `~/.ssh/config.d/` and run the playbook `localconfig.yml`.
 In order to make the generated config snippet work for different people the role sources the file `~/.ssh/r3_localconfig.yml`.
-All variables inside that file will take precedence of files from host_vars, group_varis, facts, etc.
+All variables inside that file will take precedence of files from `host_vars`, `group_vars`, gathered facts, etc.

 Secrets
 -------

-See [README_vault.md](/README_vault.md) on how to create vaults.
+See [README_vault.md](/ansible/README_vault.md) on how to create vaults.

 In general vaults should live in `host_vars/<hostname>/vault.yml` or `group_vars/<groupname>/vault.yml`.
-The variables defined inside the vaults should be prefix with `vault_` and be referenced by other variables and not used directly in plays and roles.
+The variables defined inside the vaults should be prefixed with `vault_` and be referenced by other variables and not used directly in plays and roles.
 For example if you want to set a secret variable `root_pasword` for host `foo` there should be two files: